anilmainali/wilsonmar.github.io/_posts/2016-02-20-data-visualization-using-tableau.md

 ## Alternatives to Advanced Data Analytics

-Tableau's promo video at http://www.tableau.com/products#video says:
+Tableau's <a target="_blank" href="http://www.tableau.com/products#video">promo video</a> says:

 * [0:30] "People build dashboards and applications like these, drag and drop, at up to 10 times the speed of a traditional business intellegence system".

 By "traditional" it means:

- * Microsoft Power BI, Power Pivot, and Power View in Excel 2013, see http://www.jenunderwood.com/2014/01/02/understanding-the-differences-microsoft-power-bi-and-tableau/ and http://www.jenunderwood.com/blog.htm#BetterTogether
+ * Microsoft Power BI, Power Pivot, and Power View in Excel 2013, see <a target="_blank" href="http://www.jenunderwood.com/2014/01/02/understanding-the-differences-microsoft-power-bi-and-tableau/">
+ Difference between Microsoft BI and Tableau</a> and <a target="_blank" href="http://www.jenunderwood.com/blog.htm#BetterTogether">Better Together</a>.

  * IBM Cognos Insight,
  * MicroStrategy Visual Insight,